darl2ng/photos-reorganize/README.md

+# readme

+Update the script

+* to use exif
+* sort by manufacturer and model

 # synology-photos-auto-sort
 A script to rename, move and sort images and videos files from a source folder to a target folder.